1 Samuel 23: David in wilderness strongholds (23:14–29)

 David left Keilah with six hundred soldiers (up from 400 people in 1 Samuel 22) to move from place to place, avoiding Saul's pursuit.
-When David was in Ziph, which was on the edge of the wilderness of Judah, Jonathan met him to reaffirm the pact between them that Jonathan was content with being second to David, so now David has the priesthood and the house of Saul behind him.
-However, as verses 19–23 show, David was still in constant danger, as the local people where he stayed with (the Ziphites) were willing to deliver him into Saul's hand and provided the necessary information Although David was acknowledged by Saul as 'cunning' in escaping, he was eventually cornered when reaching 'the wilderness of Maon' (verse 24), southwards of Hebron, that Saul and his troops were 'closing in' on him from both sides.
-David was saved at a critical moment because Saul was informed of a Philistine attack that he had to face as the king of Israel, and so he had to abandon his plan to capture David.
+When David was in Ziph, which was on the edge of the Judaean Desert, Jonathan met him to reaffirm the pact between them that Jonathan was content with being second to David, so now David has the priesthood and the house of Saul behind him.
+However, as verses 19–23 show, David was still in constant danger, as the local people where he stayed with (the Ziphites) were willing to deliver him into Saul's hands and provided the necessary information.
+Although David was acknowledged by Saul as "cunning" in escaping, he was eventually cornered when reaching "the wilderness of Maon" (verse 24), southwards of Hebron, as Saul and his troops were "closing in" on him from both sides.
+David was saved when Saul, informed of a Philistine attack he had to face as king of Israel, abandoned his plan to capture David.